 World at most dangerous point in 40 years, MI6 chief warns

-If Vladimir Putin allowed to reduce Ukraine to vassal state he will not stop there, Richard Moore says
+Vladimir Putin will not stop if he wins war against Ukraine, Richard Moore says

 Your support helps us to tell the story